camunda/camunda-platform-helm/charts/camunda-platform/README.md

 ## Releasing the Charts

-In order to find out how to release the charts please see the corresponding [release guide](/RELEASE.md).
+To find out how to release the charts please see the corresponding [release guide](../../RELEASE.md).